 Implant dentures are carefully crafted from high-quality materials to mimic the appearance and strength of natural teeth.
 Similar to traditional removable dentures, implant dentures consist of a gum-colored base that has custom-made replacement teeth set into it to replace an arch of teeth.
 However, instead of resting on top of your gums, this type of denture is securely anchored in place with the help of dental implants.
 Thanks to this unique placement, your new denture will look, feel, and function almost exactly like real teeth.
 Depending on your unique needs and preferences, we may recommend one of two options:

 Usually 4-6 strategically placed dental implants are used to hold and support the denture 24/7 and you won’t have to worry about taking it out to soak or clean.
 Instead, it will only be removed by Dr. Doctor for maintenance and cleanings.
 For this ultra-convenient denture, you’ll need to have a strong and healthy jawbone.

 Removable Implant Dentures

 Alternatively, removable implant dentures (sometimes called overdentures) can be snapped onto and off of your dental implants when needed.
 While you’ll need to take this denture out now and again, you’ll be able to fully enjoy all the benefits of dental implants when wearing it.
+No more denture adhesive!
 This type of denture may be a better choice for patients with weaker jawbones.
 Sometimes, an existing denture can be retrofitted to work as a removable implant denture.